Logic Grid Puzzle Generator

 Constraint Map |

-How clues are distributed across category pairs. | A pair with no clues may still be solved indirectly, but it deserves review. |
+Direct and exclusion totals for each category pair. | A pair marked No clue may still be solved indirectly, but it deserves a manual solve-through. |

 Technical Details: